 - Drag and drop an audio file into the envelope editor area—the Audio Analyzer runs automatically to generate the initial haptic effect.

-- Audition the haptic effect with the Studio mobile app on your iPhone.
+- Audition the haptic effect with the Studio mobile app on your phone.
 If necessary, edit the haptic effect in the browser and validate the changes with the Studio mobile app.

 - Download the final haptic clip to disk.